Pisces-Project/Pisces-Geometry/docs/source/index.rst

 Installation
 ============

-Pisces-Geometry is written for Python 3.8+ (with continued support for older versions).
+PyMetric is written for Python 3.8+ (with continued support for older versions).
 For detailed installation instructions and a quick start guide, please see the :ref:`getting_started` page.

 Resources